UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

     - 80 cores are used as default (2 nodes), but you can change this to 40 if you wanted (e.g. if you can see only 40 cores are free in the job queue and you want your job to be run faster)
     ```./xmlchange NTASKS=40```

-## 3) Set up the case
+## 3) Case Set Up

 - ```./case.setup``` will create various scripts (e.g. case.run, case.st_archive), directories (e.g. the /run/ directory), and files (e.g. user_nl_cam file (where you can customise component namelist options and set parameters for model output)

 ## 4) Edit SourceMods

-- If you want to make modifications to the CESM code, the best practise is to copy the relevant sub-routine into the SourceMods directory in your case directory.
+- If you want to make modifications to the CESM code, the best practice is to copy the relevant sub-routine into the SourceMods directory in your case directory.
 For example, if you wanted to modify a CAM subroutine, you would copy that subroutine to the following location `/nobackup/$USER/cesm2/cases/[case_name]/SourceMods/src.cam/`

-- You can copy files from the source code (e.g. at /home/home01/earfw/release_cesm2_1_3/components/cam/src/) and edit them in the sourcemods folder if you want to adjust any processes, rates etc. Do **NOT** edit files directly in the model folder there.
+- You can copy files from the source code for the particular model version you are using (e.g. at /home/home01/earfw/release_cesm2_1_3/components/cam/src/ ) and edit them in the sourcemods folder if you want to adjust any processes, rates etc. Do **NOT** edit files directly in the model folder there.

-- You will need files for the MIFs in this folder, any changes to the chemistry, physics etc
+- For example, subroutines for any chemistry, physics etc can be changed e.g.
+    - mo_photo.F90 - photolysis
+    - mo_usrrxt.F90 - reactions

 ##  5) Modify .xml files